Visitor Policy

 1. Residents or their Substitute Decision Maker/Power of Attorney have a right to choose who will be deemed as an essential caregiver.

-2. Essential Caregivers and general visitors are encouraged to stay up-to-date with all recommended doses of COVID-19 vaccines.
+2. Essential Caregivers and general visitors are encouraged to stay current with all recommended vaccines, including all recommended doses of COVID-19 and annual influenza vaccines.

 3. Essential Caregivers and general visitors are strongly encouraged to sign up for the Family Newsletter to ensure they are up to date on all protocols and overall health status of the Home.
 Hard copies of the Family Newsletter are available in the Resource area in the front lobby.

-6. Essential Caregivers must complete annual IPAC education, as well as being previously deemed as an essential caregiver.
-If a home area is declared in outbreak, essential caregivers are encouraged to complete IPAC education located in the family newsletter.
+5. Essential Caregivers must complete annual IPAC education, as well as, prior to being designated as an essential caregiver.
+If a home area is declared on outbreak, essential caregivers are encouraged to refresh their IPAC education by reviewing information located in the family newsletter.

-8. All general visitors and essential caregivers will be required to sign in at the front desk upon entering the home indicating the name of the visitor, contact information, purpose of the visit and time/date.
+8. All general visitors and essential caregivers will be required to sign in at the front desk upon entering the home indicating the name of the visitor, contact information, the resident being visited and time/date.
 Visitor logs must be kept for a period of at least 30 days and be readily available for contact tracing purposes.

-9. If a resident has been deemed end-of-life, the person visiting a resident at the end-of-life is not required to pass the COVID-19 screening questions to enter the home.
+9. If a resident has been deemed end-of-life, the person visiting a resident at the end-of-life is not required to answer the passive screening questions to enter the home.

 Visiting Hours